kartikey-vyas/ecogydapp/README.md

     Node v10.15.1

 command to install npm dependencies properly:

     sudo npm install *package* --unsafe-perm=true --allow-root

 This was required for web3 and a few other packages (node-gyp reuild error)

-### Ecogy Contract features (processes that occur on the blockchain itself):
-    - store project data
-    - store investor data
-    - create new project (only callable by contract creator)
-    - delete project (unstable, don't use this outside of VM or local dev chain)
-    - invest in project with ether
-    - sell project shares for ether
-    - update wattHours using oraclize
-    - calculate ROI from wattHours (currently callable once a month);
-    - send ROI to investors

-useful repo to model this project on: https://github.com/shawntabrizi/Ethereum-Twitter-Bounty

 #### Free Test Ether
 ##### Restore account when installing metamask using these details